2021 applications now closed.

 - The hosting supervisor has an excellent mentorship track record and provides a clear mentorship plan for the applicant.

-Any Awardee under the Trainee Bridge Fund shall comply with the following obligations:
+Any Awardee under the Trainee Travel Fund needs to comply with the following obligations:

-- Any unused amount shall be reimbursed to ISRHML
+- Reimbursement of any unused amount to ISRHML

-- A half-term report to be submitted to ISRHML and FLRF six months after commencement of the Bridge Fund, comprising the following information:
+- Delivery of a half-term report to ISRHML six months after commencement of the Bridge Fund, according to the Awardee Report Template

-- A final report shall be provided to ISRHML and FLRF within three months from completion of the funded activity, comprising of the following information:
+- Delivery of final report to ISRHML within three months from completion of the funded activity, according to the Awardee Report Template

-- Presentation of results and experience at ISRHML Conference (travel costs to be covered from the amount awarded under the Travel Bridge Fund, ISRHML will forgo the conference registration fee).
+- Presentation of results and experience at ISRHML Conference (travel costs to be covered from the amount awarded under the Travel Bridge Fund, ISRHML will forego the conference registration fee)

-The Potential Awardee shall complete the application online at the ISRHML website; the application shall include the following information:
+The Potential Awardee shall complete the online application via a link from the ISRHML website; the application shall include the following information:

 - Online application form